 International Tea Day has been celebrated since 2005, with events, campaigns, and presentations being held to raise awareness for tea workers and the issues they face, such as safety regulations, fair wages, and competition.

 - There are over 1500 varieties of tea.

-- until the 17th century it was exclusively green;
+- Until the 17th century, it was only available in green.

 International Tea Day is observed on December 15 each year.